-Windows 7 already has a built in default, free and powerfull firewall.
-And while Windows 7 now allows you to access the advanced settings, including configuration of filtering for outbound connections, through its Control Panel, Management Console, Netsh utility, or the Group Policy Editor, many would wish for a simple interface from where they could manage the firewall.
+Windows 10/8/7 already has a built in default, free and powerful firewall.
+And while Windows allows you to access the advanced settings, including configuration of filtering for outbound connections, through its Control Panel, Management Console, Netsh utility, or the Group Policy Editor, many would wish for a simple interface from where they could manage the firewall.

 Windows Firewall Control is a small, intuitive and easy to use program that runs in taskbar, next to the system clock, and provides quick access to the most frequent options used from Windows Firewall.
-This is the best tool to manage the native firewall in Windows Vista and 7.
+This is the best tool to manage the native firewall in Windows OS.

 Windows Firewall Control offers access to four filtering modes, each with their own status icon in system tray, and different functionality:

 - High Filtering.
 All outgoing connections are blocked.
-Neither of programs can not initiate outgoing connections.
+Programs cannot initiate outgoing connections.
 This setting blocks all attempts to connect to and from your computer.
 With this setting, you aren’t notified when Windows Firewall blocks programs, and programs in the list of allowed programs are ignored.

 - Medium Filtering.
 Outgoing connections that do not match a rule are blocked.
 Only programs you allow can initiate outgoing connections.
 If you want to allow a program to communicate through the firewall, you can add it to the list of allowed programs.
 For example, you might not be able to send photos in an instant message until you add the instant messaging program to the list of allowed programs.